Contested Flynn dismissal to go before full appeals court as legal saga drags on

 But Sullivan's legal team argued that it is allowable for judges to question the "reasoning and motives" of prosecutors when dismissing a case and that what is "extraordinary" here isn't that he is asking for a hearing on the prosecutorial motion, but that the circuit court issued the writ of mandamus preventing him from doing so.

 "Judicial decisions are supposed to be based on the record before the court, not speculation about what the future may hold.
-All the district court has done is ensure adversarial briefing and an opportunity to ask questions about a pending motion." a brief for Sullivan said.
+All the district court has done is ensure adversarial briefing and an opportunity to ask questions about a pending motion," a brief for Sullivan said.
 "Considering both sides of an issue before ruling is not [beyond a judge's authority]—it is sound judicial practice."

 Fox News' Brooke Singman contributed to this report.